|

 The answer is therefore that you rather switch member accounts (by

-clicking account numbers on the dark-grey navigation panel on the left).
+selecting account numbers from the navigation panel on the left).
 For

 each member account you then have access to all sub-accounts (on the